 There's nothing quite like this film's ambitiously cynical ending, the sort of loose-ended defiance of the crime-must-pay adage only possible in pre-code conditions.
 Dialogue is pitched at such a darkly cynical height that censors ears weren't young enough to hear it: "Looks like you been up at Sing Sing looking at a burning!"
 Sex is everywhere, as when Tracy and Dvorak are out at a nightclub eating dinner and she says "if you loved me half as much as you love that steak I'd break down out of self-pity" (meaning throw him a sympathy fuck, yo!)
 Fairbanks describes Dee--to her face!--as having "a beautiful can." and that she's "as pretty as a little red wagon."
 Lots of phone calls are made and received.
 The TCM print looks real nice.
 Can't go wrong with a rooftop in the rain spying on murders that you thought about committing yourself, and now don't have to... that's pre-gode cold!

-This an informal little Vitaphone crackler, dated and hokey but still existant thanks to Bette Davis stealing scenes as a perky counter girl for straight edge pharmacist Charlie Farrell.
-He gets roped into counterfeit drug manufacture by Ricardo Cortez, a mobster thrown out of work by the repeal of prohibition and looking for a new product to make and shake down unwilling druggist throats.
-Glenda Farrell (no relation?) also lends some extra oomph as a cat-fightin' moll, but neither she or Davis get enough screen time to liven things up.
+1934 - **An informal little Vitaphone crackler that seems more dated and hokey than the year would seem to allow, but hey, there's Bette Davis, still stealing scenes as a perky counter girl rather than a dramatic roof-burner.
+While she pines for straight edge pharmacist Charlie Farrell, he gets roped into counterfeit drug manufacture by a mobster (Ricardo Cortez) who needs a new line of work since the repeal of prohibition ended his liquor running business.
+He's looking for a new product to make with all that leftover equipment, so why not bootleg pills he can shake down unwilling druggist throats?
+Seems a stretch and Farrell's a bore.
+Glenda Farrell (no relation) is great as a cat-fightin' moll, but neither she or Davis get enough screen time to liven things up.
 The only glimmers of termite originality occur via Cortez's breezy leadership and fondness for his mug underlings, all played by WB stalwarts like Allen Jenkins, who's scared of the drug business, 'cuz his brother's in jail for 20 years "and he only had two decks of coke on 'im."

-See, before they took the cocaine out of Coke (tm) they didn't have that problem: coke should be in coke, anything less is false advertising!
-What a fucked up system.
+See, before they took the cocaine out of Coke (tm) they didn't have that problem: Coke should have coke in it, anything less and it can't be 'the real thing.'
+It's false advertising!
+What a fucked up system!
 In point of fact, the worst culprit for stepping on medication is the big corporations themselves!
 And if they hadn't made beer illegal in the first place, mugs like Cortez would never have gotten their first taste of big business.
-That's not part of the implied moral here, but it should be, as there's little else to go on.
+That's not part of the implied moral here, but it should be, as there's little else to go on if you're immune to Farrell's pipsqueak integrity.
 Niven Busch was a screenwriter, which probably explains the moments of gang camaraderie and business insight.

 The film version condenses all twelve chapters down to a short film and the action goes fast and repetitive until it's all just a meaningless stream of pith-helmeted actors running back and forth; rifles being aimed; Tarzan swinging to the rescue; some more running, animal fight stock footage; and the chimp.
 The two bad hunters are continually allowed to tag along even though everyone knows they're the bad guys (one presumes 'cuz white folk need to stick together in Africa, even if they're mortal enemies, and that's racist).
 Eventually TARAZAN THE FEARLESS runs over so much ground with such a diverse surplus of stock footage and mismatched stunt doubles that the best way to take it is as some post-modern found art collage.
 TCM showed it as part of their Arabs in Cinema series, because some Arabs show up with a sexy sultana as their leader.
 Halfway through the film these Arabs just disappear, but whatever.
 Tarzan... dives... again!